About

 My Philosophy

-When mothers feel calm and confident, their children thrive.
-And when you learn to calm your own system, you create the emotional foundation for your entire family’s well-being.
+When a mother feels calm and confident, her baby feels it too.
+And when you learn how to settle your own system, you lay the foundation for the deep, secure connection you’ve always wanted with your child.

 My Background